-- Every woman has the right to make reproductive health choices that meet her individual needs; - Every woman has the right to access factual, evidence based, unbiased information about available reproductive health choices, in order to make an informed decision; - Women with limited means should have available financial resources to support access to services to meet their reproductive health care needs."
+- Every individual has the right to make reproductive health choices that meet the individual's needs. - Every individual has the right to access factual, evidence based, unbiased information about available reproductive health choices, in order to make an informed decision. - Individuals with limited means should have available financial resources to support access to services to meet their reproductive health care needs."

-In support of the international definition of reproductive health, and in deference to the position statement of the American College of Nurse-Midwives on Reproductive Health, the nurse-midwifery faculty endorse the fundamental empowerment of women to have control over their own fertility.
-Faculty respect that students may have varying beliefs in regard to reproductive health.
-The expectation for all UTHSC CON nurse-midwifery students is that they learn about all reproductive options and be able to demonstrate competence with appropriate selection, counseling, implementation, and follow up with clients in the clinical setting.
+In support of the international definition of reproductive health, and in deference to the position statement of the American College of Nurse-Midwives on Reproductive Health, the nurse-midwifery faculty endorse the fundamental empowerment of individuals to have control over their own fertility.
+Faculty respect that students may have varying beliefs regarding reproductive health.
+The expectation for all UTHSC CON nursemidwifery students is that they learn about all reproductive options and be able to demonstrate competence with appropriate selection, counseling, implementation, and follow up with clients in the clinical setting.